-Dustin’s Dinosaur Hoodie From ‘Stranger Things’ Is The Holiday Season’s Best-Selling Gift
+Dustin's Dinosaur Hoodie From 'Stranger Things' Is The Hottest Gift Of The Holidays

 In what is probably my favorite piece of fashion news this week, the coolest new must-have item seems to be a Brontosaurus sweatshirt.
 Yes, you read that right: Dustin's dinosaur hoodie from Stranger Things is breaking the internet, and esteemed paleontologist Ross Geller is most certainly deeming this one of the best weeks of his life.